wcalandra5/wc5/about.md

 - Engineered integration of internal and external databases to extract, transform, and load relevant data for analysis, saving 100+ hours for coaching staff and team analysts

 **IQVIA**, Durham, NC <span style="float: right;">June 2021 – April 2023</span>
-*Business Analyst Intern, Product Design and Digital R&D*
+*Business Analyst Intern*
-- Deployed interactive application to analyze drivers of product UX performance using novel regression methodologies
+- Deployed interactive application to analyze drivers of product UX performance using averaging over orderings methodology
 - Analyzed key trends and relationships for predicting drug candidate success from clinical trial data using Python and SQL
 - Conducted end-to-end analyses in R to inform persona development for product launch using ensemble clustering and random forest algorithms